steveswork/ordercss/readme.md

 ### Requirements

-Only script module import/require expressions with path argument starting with at least a dot **(.)** are currently examined for non-referenced CSS module usage.
+Only script module import/require expressions with path argument starting with at least a dot **(.)** are currently inspected for non-referenced CSS module usage.

 Only non-referenced CSS module import/require expressions with the following extensions are currently curated: **.css, .less, .sass, .scss .stylus**